UN-OCHA/ocha_basic/README.md

 Run `grunt watch` in the theme folder to have grunt watch for changes and automatically rebuild the CSS.

 Preferably use Jenkins to run the Grunt task on build to generate the CSS.
-If this isn't possible on your project, remove the css folder from the gitignore file and commit the generated CSS.
+If this is possible on your project, add the css folder to the gitignore file and delete generated CSS from the repo.

 ## JS